tsuyoikaze/FusionHunt/README.md

 * Human Genome (hg38/GRch38) transcript file in gtf format can be downloaded [here](https://genome.ucsc.edu/cgi-bin/hgTables) for the -c flag

 ## Known bugs and issues

+Bugs from prerequisite software

+There is a bug in Trinity v2.2.8-v2.3.4.1 that put the entire program into an infinite loop.
+Please use Trinity v2.2.7

+Bugs within this pipeline

 There is currently no known bugs at this point.
 However, should there be any issues please submit it to the issues page.